 This project is a useful survey and comparison of three popular GAN architectures.
-Based on the results we can conclude that....
+Based on the results, we can conclude that DCGANs make great improvements in terms of what it can do with limited training data and the number of iterations required.
+DCGANs were also proven to give really crip results.

-Future work for this project would entail researching more GAN architectures like Conditional GANS (CGANS), Least Square GANs (LSGAN), Auxiliary Classifier GAN (ACGAN), and Info GANS (infoGAN) [2, 5, 6, 8],.
-Another avenue of research would be to examine how the results of our experiments on the MNIST dataset hold up against different data-sets.
+Future work for this project would entail researching more GAN architectures like Conditional GANS (CGANS), Least Square GANs (LSGAN), Auxiliary Classifier GAN (ACGAN), and Info GANS (infoGAN) [2, 5-7],.
+Another avenue of research would be to examine how the results of our experiments on the MNIST dataset hold up against different datasets.

-Since this is such a new algorithm in the field of Artificial intelligence, people are still actively doing a ton of research in GANs pushing them at the forefront of cutting edge.
-As GANs become more widely used in the public and private sector, we are sure to see a lot more research into the applications of GANs.
+Since this is such a new algorithm in the field of Artificial intelligence, people are still actively doing a ton of research in GANs, pushing them at the forefront of cutting edge.
+As GANs become more widely used in the public and private sectors, we are sure to see a lot more research into the applications of GANs.